mccutchen/go-httpbin/README.md

    `EXCLUDE_HEADERS` env var to configure a denylist of sensitive header keys.

-   For example, the Alibaba Cloud Function Compute platform adds [a variety of `x-fc-*` headers][alibaba-headers] to each incoming request, some of which might be sensitive.
+   For example, the Alibaba Cloud Function Compute platform adds [a variety of headers][alibaba-headers] to each incoming request, some of which might be sensitive.
 To have go-httpbin filter **all** of these headers in its own responses, set

        EXCLUDE_HEADERS="x-fc-*"